Quantum neural networks form Gaussian processes

 In this work, we contribute to the QML body of knowledge by proving that under certain conditions, the outputs of deep Quantum Neural Networks (QNNs) -- i.e., parametrized quantum circuits acting on input states drawn from a training set-- converge to GPs in the limit of large Hilbert space dimension (see Fig.~\ref{fig:Summary}).
 Our results are derived for QNNs that are Haar random over the unitary and orthogonal groups.
-Unlike in the classical case, where the proof of the emergence of GPs stems from the central limit theorem, the situation becomes more intricate in the quantum setting as the entries of the QNN are not independent -- the rows and columns of a unitary matrix are constrained to be mutually orthonormal.
+Unlike the classical case, where the proof of the emergence of GPs stems from the central limit theorem, the situation becomes more intricate in the quantum setting as the entries of the QNN are not independent -- the rows and columns of a unitary matrix are constrained to be mutually orthonormal.
 Hence, our proof strategy boils down to showing that each moment of the QNN's output distribution converges to that of a multivariate Gaussian.
-In addition, we show that in contrast to classical NNs, the Bayesian distribution of the QNN is inefficient for predicting the model's outputs.
+Importantly, we also show that the Bayesian distribution of a QNN acting on qubits is efficient (inefficient) for predicting local (global) measurements.
 We then use our results to provide a precise characterization of the concentration of measure phenomenon in deep random quantum circuits~\cite{mcclean2018barren,cerezo2020cost,marrero2020entanglement,patti2020entanglement,holmes2020barren,arrasmith2021equivalence}.
-Here, our theorems indicate that the expectation values, as well as the gradients, of Haar random processes concentrate exponentially faster than reported in previous barren plateau studies~\cite{mcclean2018barren,cerezo2020cost}.
+Here, our theorems indicate that the expectation values, as well as the gradients, of Haar random processes concentrate faster than previously reported~\cite{popescu2006entanglement}.
 Finally, we discuss how our results can be leveraged to study QNNs that are not fully Haar random but instead form $t$-designs, which constitutes a much more practical assumption~\cite{harrow2009random,harrow2018approximate,haferkamp2022random}.